 - A reputable breeder limits the number of puppies they produce, with many only having one or two litters per year or less.
 To illustrate, once I found the breeder I wanted a puppy from, it took me 5 years to finally bring Junior home.

 - A reputable breeder screens buyers to ensure they will be the best home for the puppy, for the life of the dog.
 When my friend, and now owner of Blue the Rhodesian Ridgeback (Rhodesian Ridgeback: Gentle Hound Or Fierce Hunter?), was looking for a new puppy, she commented on multiple occasions how the scrutiny of prospective breeders was more rigorous than a job interview.
 My response was that she must be talking to the right people if that was how she felt.
-For more on this point, read Top 7 Questions To Ask A Breeder When Buying A Puppy.
+For more on this point, read 7 Best Questions To Ask A Dog Breeder Before Buying A Puppy.

 - And lastly, a reputable breeder contractually commits to taking back any dog they produce for any reason at any time.
 Every contract I have ever signed for a puppy has stated that the breeder has the first right of refusal if the owner can’t keep the dog.